 - American Cancer Society recommendations for colorectal cancer early detection

 - References: Colorectal cancer prevention and early detection

 What is colorectal cancer?

 Colorectal cancer is a term used to refer to cancer that develops in the colon or the rectum.
-These cancers are sometimes referred to separately as colon cancer or rectal cancer, depending on where they start.
-Colon cancer and rectal cancer have many features in common, which is why they are discussed together in this document.
+These cancers are sometimes called colon cancer or rectal cancer, depending on where they start.
+Colon cancer and rectal cancer are often grouped together because they have many features in common.

 Last Medical Review: 10/15/2014